shivesh235/reasoning_model/README.md

 ## Features

-- Uses Llama 3.1-8B as the base model
+- Uses Mistral-7B-v0.1 as the base model
 - Implements efficient fine-tuning with UnslothAI and LoRA
 - Uses the GSM8K dataset for training on mathematical reasoning
 - Employs GRPO for reinforcement learning optimization